This Library Paper summarises what the law says on the domestic use of CCTV.Jump to full report >>

 Constituents sometimes complain to their MPs that a neighbour’s CCTV camera is “intrusive” and ask what the law says.

-The use of CCTV in general is regulated by the Data Protection Act 2018.
-However, the use of cameras for limited household purposes is exempt from the Act, providing that the field of view is limited to the householder’s own property.
+The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 apply to the use of domestic CCTV.
+However, the use of cameras for limited household purposes is exempt from the legislation, providing that the field of view is limited to a householder’s own property.

 The domestic use of CCTV could be challenged if its use amounted to harassment under the Protection from Harassment Act 1997.
 The relevance of the legislation would depend on the specific circumstances.